 § 7026.
-Requests to Opt-Oout of Sale/Sharing.
+Requests to Opt-out of Sale/Sharing.

-(a) A business that sells or shares personal information shall provide two or more designated methods for submitting requests to opt-out of sale/sharing., including an interactive form accessible via a clear and conspicuous link titled "Do Not Sell My Personal Information," on the business's website or mobile application.
-Other acceptable methods for submitting these requests include, but are not limited to, a toll-free phone number, a designated email address, a form submitted in person, a form submitted through the mail, and user enabled global privacy controls, such as a browser plug in or privacy setting, device setting, or other mechanism, that communicate or signal the consumer's choice to opt-out of the sale of their personal information. (b) A business shall consider the methods by which it interacts with consumers, the manner in which the business collects the sells-personal information that it makes available to third parties, available technology, and ease of use by the consumer when determining which methods consumers may use to submit requests to opt-out of sale/sharing.
+- (a) A business that sells or shares personal information shall provide two or more designated methods for submitting requests to opt-out of sale/sharing.
+A business shall consider the methods by which it interacts with consumers, the manner in which the business collects the personal information that it makes available to third parties, available technology, and ease of use by the consumer when determining which methods consumers may use to submit requests to opt-out of sale/sharing.
 At least one method offered shall reflect the manner in which the business primarily interacts with the consumer.
-Illustrative examples follow.
+Illustrative examples follow. - (1) A business that collects personal information from consumers online shall, at a minimum, allow consumers to submit requests to opt-out of sale/sharing through an opt-out preference signal and at least one of the following methods: an interactive form accessible via the "Do Not Sell or Share My Personal Information" link, the